 - 46. The following section presents socio-economic profile of households likely to be affected by the proposed works.
-Findings presented here are based on information collected from 23 affected persons (temporary income loss), comprising 120 household members, identified during walk-through survey along the sewer pipeline alignment, including 13 vulnerable affected families (refer Table 8).
-The survey provides information on the socio-economic conditions of affected households based on preliminary design.
-The vendors, roadside shop (23 vendors, and road-side temporary shops) may be impacted for temporary loss of income due to access disruption during the period of pipeline laying; no structure loss is anticipated.
-A wide range of data including, social category, type of losses, type of occupation, sources of income, have been collected for social-economic profiling of the affected person.
-Summary profiles of affected persons with photographs are presented in Appendix 8.
+Findings presented here are based on information collected from 12 affected persons (temporary income loss), comprising 71 household members, identified during DMS and reverification census survey along the sewer pipeline alignment, including 03 vulnerable affected families (refer Table 8).
+The survey provides information on the socio-economic conditions of affected households based on detailed design.
+The vendors, roadside shop (12 vendors, and road-sidetemporary shops) may be impacted for temporary loss of income due to access disruption during teperiod of pipeline laying; no structure loss is anticipated.
+A wide range of data including, social category, type of losses, type of occupation, sources of income, have been collected for social- economic profiling of the affected person.
+Summary profiles of affected persons with photographs are presented in Appendix 7.
 Location wise number of affected persons are presented in Table 8. - 47.
+Demographic Details: DMS and reverification census survey identified 12 roadside business owners, comprising 71 family members (female: 30 and male: 41) that are assessed to be temporarily impacted during laying of sewer pipelines.
+Average family size of the affected households is 5.9.
+The socio- economic survey undertaken has identified two (02) women affected persons running fruit and vegetable shop.
+However, they are not categorized as women headed households (WHH); the households are headed by their husbands.
+All the previously identified affected business owners in the draft resettlement plan (23 numbers) were revalidated; it is found that due to the lockdown scenario in the country due to COVID 19, many persons lost their livelihood and were compelled to start small road side shops/vendors for income purpose, at the target zone (which is the core area of city).
+After the normalization and relaxation of the restrictions and lock down phase was withdrawn, some of the vendors, who were compelled to work to start road side shops, vending, have gone back to their original occupation, the photographs of the area are appended as Appendix 18.
+The list of affected persons were revalidated, confirmed and the new list identified 12 affected business owners, who were identified during the detail survey based on final design and the list of APs is appended as Appendix 7 in this updated Resettlement Plan.

-Demographic Details: Walk-though survey identified 23 roadside business owners, comprising 120 household population (female: 65 and male: 55) that will be potentially impacted due to laying of sewer pipelines.
-Average family size of the affected households is 5.
-The socioeconomic survey undertaken has identified two (02) women affected persons running fruit and vegetable shop.
-However, they are not categorised as women headed households (WHH); the households are run by their husbands. - 48.
-Occupation Profile: Based on socio- economic information collected during the survey it is assessed 48 percent (11 affected persons) of the affected persons have fruit and vegetable shops, 18 percent (4 affected persons) of them have vegetable vendors, 13 percent (3 affected persons) have betel leaf and cigarette stall and rest have food and snacks, fruit, worship material and shoe repairing shop (Figure 7).
-It was informed during the socio-economic survey that those affected persons, who possess mobile carts, take rounds in the market area sometimes to sell their products, otherwise all of them have a stationary/fixed place for their business operations.
+48. Occupation Profile: Based on socio- economic information collected during the survey, it is assessed 8.3 percent (01 affected person) of the affected persons have fruit and vegetable shops, 50 percent (06 affected persons) of them have vegetable shops, 8.3 percent (01 affected persons) have betel leaf and cigarette stall, 25 percent (03 affected person) Iron and Dry clean shop, 8.3 percent (01) Tea Stall.
+It was informed during the socio-economic survey that those affected persons, who possess mobile carts, sometimes make rounds in the market area to sell their products, otherwise all of them have a stationary/fixed place for their business operations.

-Figure 7: Occupational Profile of Affected Person in Project Area
+Figure 6: Occupational Profile of Affected Person in Project Area

-Source: Income loss survey, June 2020
+Source: Income loss survey (Reverification), January 2022

-49. Income Profile: About 4 percent of the affected persons have income up to ₹300 per day.
-9 percent have income raging between ₹301-600 per day, 9 percent of the households have income of ₹601-1000 per day, 13 percent have daily income range between ₹1001-2000; 65 percent of the affected persons have income ranging from ₹2001- 3000 per day.
-The daily income range in the project area is represented in Figure 8.
-The average net daily income is calculated as ₹939.10 Labor wage rates as per Government of Uttarakhand notification is presented in Appendix 7.
+49. Income Profile: About 75 percent have daily net income raging between ₹ 500 - 1000 per day, 17 percent of the households have net daily income of ₹ 1001-2000 per day and 8 percent of the household reported to have net daily income of ₹ 1501 - 2000.
+The daily income range in the project area is represented in Figure 7.
+The average net daily income is calculated as ₹950.
+Labor wage rates as per Government of Uttarakhand notification is presented in Appendix 6.